Tarık Akan: Acting career

-At first, most of his roles were in romantic comedies.
+At first, most of his roles were in romantic comedies and his partner is Gülşen Bubikoğlu in many films.
 Later in his career, he has taken on more political and dramatic roles.
 The first film of this genre was Nehir, in which he shared the role with Cüneyt Arkın.
 Political films like Maden, Sürü, Yol and Kanal followed.

 He acted in a total of 110 films, and won numerous awards from various festivals including Cannes and Berlin.
 He won an Honourable Mention at the 35th Berlin International Film Festival for his role in Pehlivan.

 Later years

 He also directed several productions such as documentaries and serials for television.
 In 2002, he published his first book Anne Kafamda Bit Var, a biography of his life and his time in prison.

 In 1991, he took over the elementary school in Bakırköy, in which he was educated, and transferred it to his own Özel Taş İlköğretim Okulu.

 In 2005, he became the chairman of the education-aimed "Nesin Foundation", succeeding Ali Nesin, the son of the founder Aziz Nesin.
 In his later years, he was served as chairman of the "Nazım Hikmet Cultural and Arts Foundation".